Monday, August 2, 2010

 7. Serves 8.

 Read on: This is clearly a case of hot air begetting hot air.
-Some give Senator Fred Thomas Dubois of Idaho the credit (who, natch, insisted on mashed potatoes in it); others Senator Knute Nelson of Minnesota.
-But the popular fave is Joseph G. Cannon, U.S. Speaker of the House, 1903-1911, who one day entered the dining room, looked at the menu, and exclaimed "Thunderation, I had my mouth set for bean soup!
+Some give Senator Fred Thomas Dubois of Idaho the credit (who insisted on mashed potatoes in it); others Senator Knute Nelson of Minnesota.
+But the popular favorite is Joseph G. Cannon, U.S. Speaker of the House, 1903-1911, who one day entered the dining room, looked at the menu, and exclaimed "Thunderation, I had my mouth set for bean soup!
 From now on, hot or cold, rain, snow or shine, I want it on the menu every day."
 And so it came to be, every single solitary dining day, in all 11 Capitol dining rooms.
 Senator and wannabe president Bob Dole doted on it; former Representative and former President Gerald Ford swore by it; and Representative Sonny Bono had a lot of good things to say about it until his unfortunate skiing accident.
-It's a thick, subtantial, filling thing, that reputedly increases the already considerable gassiness of our nation's legislators.
+It's a thick, substantial, filling thing, that reputedly increases the already considerable gassiness of our nation's legislators.
 (Thanks to Nina Mrose for some of these facts from the Senate website.)
 Serve hot to 6-8 people as a light meal or substantial first course.